 M3: Insecure Communication

-Insecure communication is sending sensitive data over non-secure channels.
-When sending data over non-secure channels, it can be intercepted by anyone who has access to this channel, which is everyone on the same network.
+Insecure communication is sending sensitive data over non-secure channels which can be intercepted and copied by anyone who has access to this channel, which is everyone on the same network.

-This means that if you are sending sensitive data, the data can easily be copied.
-This is very common in public WiFi access points.
-When using public WiFi access points, you should always assume that your data is being intercepted.
+This is very common in public WiFi access points and you should always assume that your data is being intercepted when using one.

 M4: Insecure Authentication